Norwegian Cruise Line is the third largest cruise line in the world, with 19 ships sailing to over 450 destinations around the globe.

-In addition, inclusions can vary depending on where in the world you live and what special campaigns Norwegian Cruise Line is offering at the time of booking.
+In addition, inclusions can vary depending on where you live and what unique campaigns Norwegian Cruise Line offers at the time of booking.
 To keep it simple, here is a summary of what to expect:

 - Entertainment including dance shows, comedy, musicals and live music

-- Aqua parks, sports facilities and more depending on which cruise ship you choose most are included in your cruise price
+- Aqua parks, sports facilities, and more depending on which cruise ship you choose, are included in your cruise price.

-“Free at Sea” is an optional upgrade.
+“Free at Sea” is an optional upgrade you can choose when you book your cruise.
 You can choose to upgrade your cruise for a fee, depending on what’s important to you.
-You choose 2 packages in your upgrade, and choices include:
+You choose two packages in your upgrade, and choices include: